appstract/laravel-options/README.md

 composer require appstract/laravel-options
 ```

-### Publish, migrate
+### Publish

 By running `php artisan vendor:publish --provider="Appstract\Options\OptionsServiceProvider"` in your project all files for this package will be published.
-For this package, it's only a migration.
+For this package, it's a migration and a configuration file `options.php`.

+### Migrate

+By default, this package creates an `options` table in your database.
+To change this default, update the `table` index in the configuration file `options.php` before running the migration below.
 Run `php artisan migrate` to migrate the table.
-There will now be an `options` table in your database.

 ## Usage